 Of course, these health fads are valuable in that they continue to keep the idea of eating and living a healthy lifestyle at the forefront of people’s minds.
 There’s always a new way for people to incorporate healthy habits into their day-to-day life, and any combination of these diets combined with proper exercise is a great way to keep your routine fresh and new.

 At Health-Ade, we love living a healthy life and keeping up with all of the latest trends.
-We were curious about what diets and health trends were making the biggest splash in 2020, so we did a little digging.
+As the COVID-19 pandemic has caused the shutdown of many gyms and fitness centers, people are searching for new ways to get their fitness fix.
+We were curious about what health trends were making the biggest splash in 2020, so we did a little digging.
 Using Google Trends data, we were able to identify the top searched diet and workout fad by state… and the results might surprise you!

 Based on search volume, Intermittent Fasting was the most popular diet nationwide.
 In 13 states, it was the top-searched diet, followed closely by Vegan in 7 states and Carb Cycling in 6 states.
 These three diets reflect the latest in health trends in the US since people’s Google search inquiries into these trends likely reflect their interest in trying these diets.

-Health and fitness trends are going nowhere in 2020, and regardless of how you choose to incorporate healthier habits into your life, these trends give you a starting point and inspiration to go further along your health journey.
+Despite the constant change in our daily routines, health and fitness trends aren’t going anywhere.
+We may find new ways to do it, but the foundation of health and fitness will continue to be a large part of our lives.
+Regardless of how you choose to incorporate healthier habits into your life, these trends give you a starting point and inspiration to go further along your health journey.
 We love living healthy here at Health-Ade of course, but we also want to embrace the grind and enjoy our lives.
 Encouraging our customers’ healthy habits and providing them with something to make them smile while they’re making good choices is a cornerstone of why we do what we do… and it’s also why we’re so obsessed with kombucha!

 The great thing about our kombucha is that you can incorporate it into any healthy diet and it doubles as a sweet treat and healthy addition to your daily nutrition.
 With plenty of flavors available, you’ll be able to find your favorite kombucha option and enjoy it (guilt-free!) no matter what your meal plan might look like that day.